 With just Sunday and Monday to spare on the bank holiday weekend, I decided to surprise Stephen with 24 hours away.
 I knew what I wanted – I wanted to go somewhere that would allow pets because I wanted to take our Labrador Molly with us and I was hoping for somewhere by the sea.
 I also wanted something a little old school or rustic and was looking at Canopy & Stars for glamping options as well as Airbnb.

-I’ve always wanted to visit Whitstable and found inspiration over at Mummy Travels where Cathy and family spent a glorious 24 hours with kids.
-Definitely visit Cathy’s post for ideas of what to do in Whitstable with children.
 With inspiration and a little bit of research, my plans began to take shape and my itinerary was set.

 Where We Stayed

 We found a lovely Airbnb apartment located in Tankerton, a quiet suburb of Whitstable.
 Our host Anna was absolutely lovely and very welcoming of Molly.
 She was also accepting of the fact that we were only staying for one night on a bank holiday weekend.

 The flat was very quirky and decorated throughout with personal photographs.
 There was also a theme of love flowing through the entire apartment, which suited our romantic needs perfectly.

 If you’ve never used Airbnb before, I would wholeheartedly recommend it as an alternative to hotels or guest houses.
 It is definitely for people who would like to cook for themselves or will eat out but it is so much better than a soulless hotel or cottage.
 When you join Airbnb, you get a referral code so if you click here you will get £25 off your first booking and I will also get money off my next booking.